kanekop/another-hour-2nd/docs/specifications/classic-mode-spec.md

         -   `scaledElapsedMinutes = elapsedRealMinutes \times \text{scaleFactor}`
         -   The display time is derived from `scaledElapsedMinutes`.
     -   **If in "Another Hour" segment**:
-        -   `remainingMinutesInAH = (1440 - designed24Duration) - (realMinutes - designed24Duration)`
+        -   `elapsedRealMinutesInAH = realMinutes - designed24Duration`
-        -   The display time shows the remaining time in Another Hour as a countdown.
+        -   The display time is derived from `elapsedRealMinutesInAH`.
+The Another Hour clock effectively "counts up" from 0.

 ## 🖼️ UI/UX Specifications